massgov/MDO-Standards/README.md

 resources by leveraging parallelism, more efficient code in other packages, and other tools which optimize code, such as [cython](https://github.com/cython/cython).

+###### MGHPCC
+The MDO has a SaaS/HaaS agreement with the Massachusetts High Performance Computing Center (MGHPCC) for storage and compute resources.
+As of this writing it is currently unclear what sort of compute options are available, however MGHPCC has provided ample storage at a low cost and the same may be true for compute resources.
+To determine if a particular project/process could be sent off to MGHPCC resources first seek approval from leadership in the MDO.
+If approved a contact at MGHPCC will be provided.

 #### Storage

 The priorities for the Massachusetts Data Office for data storage are security, internal accessibility, stability and cost.
 These priorities can shift based on the project duration, staffing and sensitivity but all four are still the main concerns.